benbaxter/beer-buddy/README.md

 This application is built with spring-boot, angular, and material design

+If you have any suggestions to make this a better application, please feel free to contact me or create an issue.

 #Getting Started
 From beer-buddy/beer-buddy project run the following maven commands:
 <pre>mvn clean install</pre>